 This is because when guns are carried in a vehicle, they must either be carried in a locked trunk, or within a locked container inside the vehicle.
 The ammunition must be kept in a separate container.
+Some firearms, such as rifles and shotguns used for hunting, are not generally covered within California Penal Code Section 25400 and as a result, are not required to be transported in a locked container.
 All weapons must also be unloaded while they are in a vehicle, even when they are inside a locked container.
-Some firearms, such as rifles and shotguns used for hunting, are too large to be kept in a locked container.
-When this is the case, the lock must be on the gun itself, inside a container.
-They must still be unloaded.

 If someone wants to take the gun out of his car and transport it to another car, it that legal?
 Yes; as long as the gun is being used for a lawful purpose (such as hunting with a proper license).
 In this case, the gun must still be unloaded and carried in a locked container.